hazzadous/rrweb-s3-storage/README.md

     loading spinner to make the UX a little nicer.
  1. We make a lot of API calls for events.
 We could rather batch these calls to reduce costs.
+ 1. Add rate limiting to the API so avoid badly behaving clients.
+ 1. Add a Bookmarklet to allow users to easily test recordings with their own sites.
  1. At the moment we are only using one release stage, which makes deployment a dangerous process.
 Rather, we should provide either per PR deployments and/or some method of promotion of known working configurations to